AnthonySteele/anthonysteele.github.io/AsyncResync.md

 ### Console application example

-For a console entry point, you can *just wait*, [as is discussed here](http://stackoverflow.com/questions/9208921/cant-specify-the-async-modifier-on-the-main-method-of-a-console-app):
+Using C# 7.1 or later, you can declare the program entry point as e.g. `public static async Task<int> Main(string[] args)` and the code to wait for the task will be generated for you.
+On earlier versions, you can *just wait* yourself, [as is discussed here](http://stackoverflow.com/questions/9208921/cant-specify-the-async-modifier-on-the-main-method-of-a-console-app):

 ```csharp
 class Program